 From chatbots to phone apps, there are a variety of anonymous reporting options available that allow organizations to investigate and resolve workplace issues.
 Anonymous reporting is a process where employees can submit an incident report without revealing their identity.
 While anonymous reporting is a useful tool for organizations, it is only the first step in the process and often takes the report back to the internal team to manage the investigation and resolution.
 This process of rerouting reports to internal HR or managers can be slow, averaging 25-30 days to reach a recommendation.
 Transparency builds trust, so it’s important to provide employees with visibility into the investigation and recommendation process to ensure it is fair and they are protected.
-Partnering with Work Shield, the third-party solution, provides a transparent and unbiased resolution recommendation in about five business days, building trust with employees.
-Due to this, we found that only 32% of incidents were reported anonymously, while the majority felt comfortable sharing their information.
+Partnering with Work Shield, the third-party solution, provides a transparent and unbiased resolution recommendation in a consistent and time sensitive manner, building trust with employees.
+As a result, we found that only 32% of incidents were reported anonymously, while the majority felt comfortable sharing their information.

 Although studies show that 61% of employees witness discrimination based on race, gender, age and sexuality, reporting rates remain low.
 In fact, the EEOC found that only 30% of employees who experience harassment on the basis of protected classes report it internally, which is greatly attributed to a fear of retaliation.
 Making employees aware and comfortable with a reporting system that allows for anonymity will increase the likelihood that those experiencing or witnessing unwanted behaviors at work will report it.